-This recipe makes a huge casserole dish perfect for the holidays, but also can be easily halved for 6 to 8 servings.
-Halved it fits nicely into my CorningWare 2 1/2-quart casserole dish - the full recipe I do in a larger roasting pan.
-As with all macaroni and cheese, serve this hot, right out of the oven.
+This recipe makes a huge casserole dish perfect for the holidays, but also can be easily halved.
+For the full recipe you'll need a large pan that will hold 8 quarts; for a half pan use a 4 quart dish.
+As with all macaroni and cheese, serve this hot, right out of the oven if you possibly can.
 To reheat casserole, stir in a little extra milk before heating.

 You must follow this recipe exactly and make no substitutes!
 Use only the original version of Velveeta brand processed cheese - no generics, no lower fat varieties.
 Use whole milk.
 Use real, pure butter - not margarine, not a butter substitute.
 Use only block cheese that you shred yourself, since pre-shredded cheese has fillers and stablizers in it that may affect the outcome of the recipe, and use sharp cheddar, not mild.
 If you make substitutes or changes, your results will not be the same.
 There is a reason this is called special occasion!

 Steven W: I have been making mac and cheese for years and it has always been a disaster!
 I made it for my clients over Thanksgiving!
 You have saved my life.
 ALL HAIL DEEP SOUTH DISH!
 I own a catering company in Maryland and I use your recipes all the time.
 What a life saver!
 Thank you!If you're looking for something a little less rich, more for every day, check out my Everyday Macaroni and Cheese.